Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple cane

 ```
-It is still in test version, so any feedback would be appriciated
+It is still in test version, so any feedback would be appreciated

 For questions and other suggestions contact luis.matos@dsi.uminho.pt

 # Example
 ``` python
 import pandas as pd